SamiraNizam/hello-world/README.md

 # hello-world
+Hello everyone,

-The first time to use GitHub
+This is the first time to me to use GitHub.
+Awesome!